nitindermohan/oak-new-docs/content/docs/manuals/advanced-cluster-setup.md

 curl -sfL https://raw.githubusercontent.com/oakestra/oakestra/develop/scripts/StartOakestraCluster.sh | sh -
 ```

-This script will download the required files to a directory called cluster_orchestrator.
+This script will download the required files to the directory `~/oakestra/cluster_orchestrator`.
 From there it will walk you through
 configuring the cluster.
 Once the setup is complete, it will build the cluster orchestrator and register with the root orchestrator.

 {{< callout context="danger" title="Note" icon="outline/alert-octagon" >}}